 This journey isn’t one taken by many travellers.
-The route to Te Aumiti takes you to one of the strips of land extending north of the South Island.
+The route to Te Aumiti takes you to one of the strips of land extending north of the South Island in New Zealand.
 The road is gravel in most places and winds over a long peninsula that culminates just shy of a tiny island.

 The views are spectacular as you navigate one-lane bridges, hairpin turns and narrow roads with sheer drops on one side.
 Sheep and cattle stare as you pass by, and it’s possible to go the entire way to French Pass without seeing another car.

 French Pass itself is the thin stretch of water separating the mainland and D’Urville Island (also called Rangitoto ki te Tonga).
 The currents in the pass are strong and you can see whirlpools in the water where they meet.
 There’s a tiny town at the end of the road, just by the water, with a long wharf extending into the sea.
 Access to the island only possible by private boat or water taxi.

 It’s a peaceful place which makes you feel like you’ve truly reached the end of the world.
 The scenery is spectacular and, if you’re lucky enough to rent one of the houses in the area, this would be the perfect place to switch off and relax without interruption.
 A short walk from the township takes you to a viewpoint where you can watch the sea battle itself in the narrow strait between the island and the mainland.
 There is also good fishing in the strait, but it pays to go with a local who knows the currents.